lynnfaraday/aresmush.com/tutorials/install/setup-server.md

 Ares needs a few things installed on the server.
 For your convenience, a set of install scripts help to automate the necessary setup.

+{% note %}
-{% include note.html content="The automated install scripts **only** work on the supported environment - a stand-alone Digital Ocean droplet with only a single MUSH running on it.
+The automated install scripts **only** work on the supported environment - a stand-alone Digital Ocean droplet with only a single MUSH running on it.
 If you're using a different environment, **do not** try to run the install scripts directly.
-Use them as a reference for what needs to be done, and adjust as needed for your specific environment." %}
+Use them as a reference for what needs to be done, and adjust as needed for your specific environment.
+{% endnote %}

 1. Log into your [Server Shell](/tutorials/install/server-shell.html).